Gone are the days where single-channel was a successful business venture.

 Social commerce may be the new kid on the block, but it sure is making headway and continues to bring growth and help brands maximize ecommerce sales.

-According to this article, “In 2021, we expect more than 424 million people ages 14 and up in China to make at least one social commerce purchase during the calendar year, equating to 46.4% of internet users.
+According to this article written last year, “we expect more than 424 million people ages 14 and up in China to make at least one social commerce purchase during the calendar year, equating to 46.4% of internet users.
 Of the 13 countries where we forecast the number of social buyers, the US is in second place in terms of penetration among internet users, at 35.9%, or 90.2 million people.”

 This data shows the impressive growth and sales potential of social commerce.
 Plus, according to Search Engine Journal, customers want a social connection as it helps breed brand trust.
 So, being able to link your social profiles can be exactly what you need to help create brand trust and loyalty.
 And, adding the option of in-app purchase is a plus, especially if your target market is Millenials and Gen Zs.